developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

     title: DA+MX-to-AEDO Migration
     text: Describes how to transition an EMM Agent from MX to AEDO to enable management of Zebra Android N devices, on which AEDO is the recommended management strategy.
     url: migrateaedo
   - type: section
     level: 4
-    title: EMM Toolkit Roadmap
-    text: Explains the migration period and basic processes for moving devices from legacy Android versions and Zebra management processes to Android N and beyond, including a time line for when such migrations become mandatory.
-    url: roadmap
-  - type: section
-    level: 4
     title: MX and AEDO Function Maps